Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter3.md

 You should see in the logs how *Camel* connects to the cluster and attempts to send a message.
 In the logs you should see:

 	...
-INFO  amqp-producer - sending MQ JMS request.
+INFO  amqp-producer - sending AMQP request.

-You will observe *Fuse* waits for the process to complete sending the message, but nothing happens.
-This is because *Fuse* succeeded to connect but it's not obtaining credit from Interconnect to allow him to send the message.
-Only when a consumer is listening, the producer will obtain credit.
+You will observe *Fuse* waits for the process to send the message, but nothing happens.
+This is because *Fuse* succeeds to connect but it's not obtaining credit from *Interconnect* to allow it to send the message.
+Only when a consumer is on the other end, the producer will obtain credit.

 </br>

-## Create a Fuse client consumer
+## Create a *Fuse* client consumer

 We also use *Fuse* to create the *AMQP* consumer that will be listening from `Cluster-1`.